 It’s day 2 of the World Deaf Awareness Week (24th – 29th September), and as promised we present you the second article.
+In the coming article, we’ll speak in detail on the difficulty that people hard of hearing face and how vestibular rehabilitation therapy can help.
 This article is written by an 18 year old girl, who sends out a strong message to the mass, about what it really feels like to be special.
 Name of the girl is kept confidential on purpose as their institute asked us to.

 If I were to introduce myself, I would probably ditch all the fancy words and stick to C.O.D.A.
 You may wonder what is CODA?

 Those blessed ones who might not be deaf, but born to deaf parents.
 CODA are those who’s upbringing is largely based on signs and signals since the childhood.
 CODA are those whom the society treats different.
 Now that we are talking about differences, let me explain you this.

 These two ‘D’ words certainly are a buzzkill and conversation stoppers.
 Anybody would like to dissociate from this ‘D’ tags.
 Especially when it becomes the undeniable shaper of life, of relationships.
 Being a CODA, I have a better insight into both worlds, the deaf culture as well as the hearing culture.
 “Deaf Culture” is how one defines the group of deaf people.
 A deaf or hearing impaired person can basically do what any ordinary ABLE person could do.
 They just do it differently.

 Read Also – When was the Last Time you said “Love You, Mom?”